Navoei/CustomDiscs/readme.md

 disc-converted: "&aConverted disc to new format! &fThis is due to changes in newer Minecraft versions which introduced &7JukeboxPlayableComponent&f."
 invalid-range: "&cYou need to chose a range between 1 and %range_value%"
 create-custom-range: "&7Your range is set to: &a\"%custom_range%\"."
-not-holding-goathorn: "&rYou must hold a goat horn in your main hand."
-not-holding-modified-goathorn: "&rYou must hold a modified goat horn in your main hand."
-invalid-cooldown: "&rYou need to chose a cooldown between 0 and %cooldown_value%"
-create-custom-goat-cooldown: "&7Your goat horn cooldown is set to: &a\"%custom_goat_cooldown%\"."
 ```